tryretool/retool_devops_workshop/README.md

 ![alt_text](images/image19.png "image_tooltip")

-### Use the Date Range component to allow selection of  start and end dates
+### 3-Use the Date Range component to allow selection of  start and end dates

 1. Drag the **Date Range** component to the canvas